Burglars Want Your Meds

 Sheriff Jim Cooper, Sacramento County Sheriff’s Department

 While residents can take unwanted drugs to law enforcement agencies, some people might not feel comfortable walking into a police station with a plastic bag full of pills.
 It’s also illegal to possess a prescription drug belonging to someone else, so when a loved one passes away, caretakers and family members are often left with no legal way to dispose of the drugs.
-Anonymous pharmaceutical take-back bins offer people an easy and responsible way to safely dispose of unused or expired medications, which are then incinerated at waste-to-renewable-energy plants.
+Anonymous pharmaceutical take-back bins offer people an easy and responsible way to safely dispose of unwanted or expired medications, which are then incinerated at waste-to-renewable-energy plants.
 The take-back bin program targets the opioid crisis and the mishandling of other controlled and over-the-counter drugs.
 At its heart is a statewide network of bins placed in law-enforcement agencies, pharmacies and hospitals for public use.

 “Take-back bins provide a convenient way to dispose of your unwanted or expired medications,” says Sheriff Cooper.
 “There’s so much medication out there, we want to get it out of the community so that young people won’t have an opportunity to find and abuse that medication.”